SujaySKumar/sujayskumar.github.io/about.md

 <!-- Thanks for reading! -->

-I am a Machine Learning Engineer specializing in Natural Language Processing.
+I am a Machine Learning Engineer and Consultant specializing in Natural Language Processing.

 At [vernacular.ai](https://vernacular.ai), I am building enterprise language solutions to cater to a billion Indians who interact on digital platforms in Indian languages.